Click image to enlarge

 |

-Closer-up view of the Port Kelley, with Spring Gulch drainage visible (v-shape valley on left), as seen from Washington State Highway 730, south of Wallula Junction.
+Downstream view of the Port Kelley, with Spring Gulch drainage visible (v-shape valley), as seen from Washington State Highway 730, south of Wallula Junction.

 |